Hiller Aviation Museum

 To fulfill this dream, the museum’s Board of Directors built a structure with the flexibility to house and display inspiring examples of aviation technology, to tell the stories of adventurous aviation pioneers, and to provide facilities that allow the community to gather and explore science and technology through the gateway of aviation.

-The museum was opened to the public in June 1998 and has continued to thrive ever since.
+The museum was opened in June 1998 and has thrived ever since.

-We use aviation as a gateway to embrace innovation and adventure while using tools of science to explore how the physical world works and how the dream of flight is made into reality.
+We use aviation to inspire adventure and innovation while using science to explore how dreams of flight become reality.